tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 To log your machine learning metrics using TensorBoard, and to enable overview and comparison of DVC experiments, follow the steps below:

 ### Initialize TensorBoard Logging
 - In your training script, import the `logs` module from the `utils` package.
-Create a logs directory for TensorBoard logs calling `logs.return_tensorboard_path()`.
-This function generates a path under `logs/tensorboard/$DVC_EXP_NAME` within the main repository directory and returns the absolute path required to instantiate the `logs.CustomSummaryWriter`.
+- Create a logs directory for TensorBoard logs by calling `logs.return_tensorboard_path()`.
+> **Info**: This function generates a path under `logs/tensorboard/$DVC_EXP_NAME` within the main repository directory and returns the absolute path required to instantiate the `logs.CustomSummaryWriter`.
 - If you plan to use TensorBoard’s HParams plugin for hyperparameter tuning, initialize a dictionary with the names of the metrics you intend to log.
 This setup will allow you to easily monitor and compare hyperparameter performance.
 - Create an instance of `logs.CustomSummaryWriter`, which extends the standard TensorBoard `SummaryWriter` class to better support the workflow system of the template.
 When instantiating, pass the `params` object (as defined in your training script; see [Integrate Hyperparameter Configuration](#integrate-hyperparameter-configuration)) to the `params` argument.
-This ensures that the hyperparameters are automatically logged alongside other metrics in the same TensorBoard log file, making them accessible for visualization in TensorBoard.
+This ensures that the hyperparameters are automatically logged along with other metrics in the same TensorBoard log file, making them available for visualization in TensorBoard.

 ```python
 # train.py